PsrNate/Lyrica/README.md

 main document.
 Let's move on to the bundles that should be part of Lyrica's source code.

+### Aya

+This bundle is meant to store a news feed, fully embedded with comments, tags, research functions and much more things one would normally expect from a blog.
+As such, I had a choice between Aya and Hatate as reporter, and I went for Aya.
+Don't ask me why. :)

+### Eirin

+This bundle should consist in what PRS did, namely hosting a popularity contest between characters, based on 1-vs-1 matchups and ELO indicators.
+I thought of the idea as Characters Power Ranking, that is to say CPR...And that's how I came up with Touhou's nurse, Eirin.

-### 1. Reimu
+### Reimu

 This bundle will act like a main gate for the website ; and yes, when you think of a main gate, you come up with the idea of a shrine, and thus its maiden.
 And no, I didn't choose Reimu because she's one of mai waifus.
 Well, not entirely...
+Meh.
 Whatever.

-### 2. Eirin

-This bundle should consist in what PRS did, namely hosting a popularity contest between characters, based on 1-vs-1 matchups and ELO indicators.
-I thought of the idea as Characters Power Ranking, that is to say CPR...And that's how I came up with one of Touhou's rare nurses, Eirin.

 ***